AdamMeyers/The_Termolator/README_termolator_add_ons.txt

 wiki-basic-stream.py (see below); 4) wikiextractor (see below); 5)
 sentence_transformers

+Make sure a file like TERMOLATOR/summary/Config.txt is in the file that you run the summary program from (see section B).
+It should contain one line in it: "use_shelve=False" (default) or "use_shelve=True" (English only, see below for details).

 A. Creating term map and edited term list file.

 1) use script run_term_map.sh with 5 arguments